 Learn what therapeutic hypothermia is and how it can help people with a severe TBI immediately following the initial impact of injury.

 Produced by Noel Gunther and Brian King, BrainLine.

-Donald Marion, MD, MSc is director of Clinical Affairs, The Defense and Veterans Brain Injury Center, and contractor with the Henry M. Jackson Foundation for the Advancement of Military Medicine.
+Donald Marion, MD is director of Clinical Affairs, The Defense and Veterans Brain Injury Center, and contractor with the Henry M. Jackson Foundation.
 He is an academic neurosurgeon who has focused on the clinical pathophysiology and treatment of traumatic brain injury for more than 25 years.